In one section of the quarry wall at Dinosaur National Monument, you can touch the dinosaur bones. ©Laurel Kallenbach

 The famous, 150-foot-long quarry wall is embedded with more than 1,500 fossilized dinosaur bones.
 It’s literally a log jam from an ancient river where dinosaurs drank and hunted…and died.

 Park rangers are always stationed in the quarry hall to answer visitor questions.
-We talked to ranger Tiffany Small, who pointed out a few more details that we’d missed.
-She also impressed upon us how unique this view of the past we were witnessing really was.
-“People come into the hall and cry because they’re so moved that this quarry has been preserved—and that the remains of these prehistoric animals are still here for us to remember.”
+David and I talked to ranger Tiffany Small, who pointed out a few details that we’d missed.
+She also impressed upon us what a unique view of the past we were witnessing at Dinosaur National Monument.

 When I asked Ranger Small who gets most excited when they come into this hallowed hall of ancient bones, she replied: “Dinosaurs bring out the kid in all of us.”

-I guess she could tell David and I were reliving our dino-crazy childhood.
+I guess she could tell that David and I were reliving our dino-crazy childhood—along with thousands of other visitors each year.

 —Laurel Kallenbach, freelance writer and editor